4ciemg/IEM-EQ-Guide/Audio & EQ basics.md

 ***
 ## Quick summary of everything you need to know
 !!!
-A very quick summary of important aspects is shown below; each aspect is also covered in more detail and depth after the summary **(highly recommended to read if possible)**.
+A quick summary of important aspects is shown below; each aspect is also covered in more detail and depth after the summary **(highly recommended to read if the information doesn't seem too daunting)**.
 !!!

 +++ Measurements